- 1972 Co-Master of Ceremonies (with Dr. Billy Graham),

 - Curb chaired the Economic Development Commission and discussed public issues relating to economic development, regulatory reform and utility rates.

-- Curb constantly defended Proposition 13 and was one of the first supporters of the proposition when it was on the ballot.
+- Curb constantly defended Proposition 13 which limited government's rights to increase property taxes and was one of the first supporters of the proposition when it was on the ballot.

 - As Acting Governor, Curb held the first press conference to launch the State Spending Limitation action that the voters later approved.